Economics by Good Neighbors: Collective Action Problems

 Collective Action Problems

-Though I could tell you lots of stories about my fantastic neighbors, this one will focus on the tail-end of a blood sugar walk (Notes 1).
+Though I could tell you lots of stories about my fantastic neighbors, this one will focus on the tail-end of a walk.
 I turned the corner to find my neighbor, Scott (name changed), poking into a large puddle at the edge of the curb with a stick.
 I knew immediately what he was doing: being a hero.

-Every time it rains in Chicago, the same thing happens: roadsides flood, corners become impassable, and pooling water sometimes even limits parking.
+Every time it rains in Chicago, the same thing happens: roadsides flood, corners become impassable, and pooling water limits parking.
 The cause?
 Storm drains clogged with leaves, trash, and debris.

 This is a textbook example of what economists call a collective action problem.

-It’s a hassle for pedestrians and a hazard for anyone with limited mobility, like myself.
-Yet most people simply get their shoes wet or avoid walking altogether.
-As I noticed the issue cropping up in more locations, I also realized something else: many of the worst puddles formed right in front of business entrances.
+It’s a hassle for pedestrians and a hazard for anyone with limited mobility.
+Yet most people either get their shoes wet trying to tiptoe around the issue or avoid walking altogether.
+I also realized something else: many of the worst puddles formed right in front of business entrances.
 (See pictures: Starbucks, Nando’s, Massage Envy dozens more could have been included.)
+This issue had to impact walking traffic and commerce to those businesses.
+I’ll bet it even slows the velocity of money when potential walk-in customers think to themselves, “Oh it rained yesterday, I’ll walk there next week.”

 Economic Theory